🐶🌞 When the sun becomes a burden

 But our dogs no longer live in the wild.

-What they cannot do: take care of themselves like in the wild.
+What they cannot do: Fend for themselves like in the wild.

-What we can do: sense your needs – protect you, accompany you, relieve your stress.
+What we can do: Sense your needs – protect, support, and relieve you.

 Zeolite is not a miracle cure, but a gentle, natural support to give our dogs back what they would have found outside long ago: